The Faint

-The Faint is an American indie rock band from Omaha, Nebraska, whose members blend dance-punk, post-punk revival, and new wave influences within the Saddle Creek Records collective.
+The Faint is an American dance-punk band from Omaha, Nebraska.
+They are members of the Saddle Creek Records collective.
 Founded in 1995 as Norman Bailer by vocalist Todd Fink, drummer Clark Baechle, and multi-instrumentalist Joel Petersen, the project briefly featured Bright Eyes frontman Conor Oberst before solidifying its lineup and touring alongside labelmates.
 The synth-driven albums Blank-Wave Arcade 1999 and Danse Macabre 2001 earned the group an underground following on the United States club circuit.

 Since 2016 the band has featured Fink, Baechle, guitarist Dapose, and keyboardist Graham Ulicny while turning down major-label offers to remain part of the Saddle Creek community and releasing the career retrospective CAPSULE:1999-2016 and the studio album Egowerk in 2019.

 History

 Early years as Norman Bailer (1995–1997)

 Todd Fink, Clark Baechle, and Joel Petersen formed the project in Omaha in 1995 and performed briefly as Norman Bailer.
 The trio spent much of its youth skateboarding until Fink's knee problems redirected their energy toward songwriting.
 Gigs around Omaha helped secure a contract with Saddle Creek Records, although the group's early singles struggled to find an audience.